 Colorado State University’s Ram Recovery community was founded in February of 2017.
-This is an inclusive community designed to provide support to enrolled and aspiring students pursing a college degree.
+This is an inclusive community designed to provide support to enrolled and aspiring students pursuing a college degree.
 This community provides support for students on all paths and in all phases of recovery including substance use disorders, eating disorders, as well as process and other mental health disorders.
 Ram Recovery is a registered student organization within CSU’s Student Leadership, Involvement, and Community Engagement Office.
-It is also affiliated with Young People in Recovery, a national non-profit organization designed to offer recovery support and advocacy through community-led chapters.

 How to learn more or get in touch with Ram Recovery: